Skip to main content

 recursive:

-min_characters_per_chunk: 12 # Minimum characters per chunk
+min_characters_per_chunk: 12 # Minimum length per chunk to prevent being too short

 sentence:

-chunk_overlap: 50 # Overlap between chunks (characters)
+chunk_overlap: 50 # Overlapping characters of adjacent chunks

-delim: '[''.'', ''!'', ''?'', ''\n'']' # Sentence delimiters
+delim: '[''.'', ''!'', ''?'', ''\n'']' # Sentence delimiter

 min_sentences_per_chunk: 1 # Minimum sentences per chunk